adomokos/light-service/README.md

 ## Expects and Promises
 The `expects` and `promises` macros are rules for the inputs/outputs of an action.
-`expects` describes what keys it needs to execute and `promises` makes sure the keys are in the context after the action is reduced.
+`expects` describes what keys it needs to execute, and `promises` makes sure the keys are in the context after the action is reduced.
 If either of them are violated, a custom exception is thrown.

 This is how it's used: